|

 your spa.
 The spa is at a much higher temperature and

-more bather wastes.
+this will produce more bather wastes.
 This result is that

 the typical spa places more demands on its sanitizing